 OVERVIEW OF DOMESTIC VIOLENCE CRIMES

 Almost any arrest for Los Angeles Domestic Violence will be a felony arrest.
 That means that police will not decide if the injury is minor and arrest should be for a misdemeanor.
 Statutory bail for domestic violence is $50,000.00 – which means that you can pay up to $5,000 in premium to bail out.
 Within 2 days of arrest, not counting the weekend, and if you are in custody, you will be taken to see a judge.
-If you bail out, you will be given a court-date several weeks or even months away.
-After the arrest, the prosecutor will file the criminal case (or reject it).
-The prosecutor will decide if a felony or misdemeanor is a proper charge.
-Often, a felony arrest will be filed as a misdemeanor.
-Therefore, LAPD felony arrest is not necessary will result in a felony criminal case.
+If you post bail after the arrest, you will be given court-date several weeks or even months away.
+After the arrest, the police will submit the results of their investigation to the Los Angeles prosecutor (DA or CA) and the prosecutor will decide what, if any criminal charges to file (some cases get rejected).
+The prosecutor has the ultimate decision if a felony or misdemeanor is a proper charge.
+It is very common in Los Angeles Domestic Violence prosecutions to be arrested for a felony Domestic Violence, but for the prosecutor to only fil misdemeanor domestic violence charges.
+Therefore, an LAPD felony arrest is not necessarily will result in a felony criminal case.

-The consequences of arrest and of filing of a criminal case are very severe.
+The consequences of arrest and filing a criminal case are very severe.

-1. Your husband or wife will be kicked out of your home (this will happen even if you live together for a long time).
+1. You can be kicked out of your home (this will happen even if you live together for a long time).

 2. Your kids can be taken away by DCSF (this can happen based because when the police will believe that kids are traumatized by witnessing domestic violence.